RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	obfuscation	is	typically	used	as	a	method	for making	data	sets	available	for	testing	of	development	or	nonproduction	systems	by	removing	sensitive	data	or	replacing	it	with other	values.

-### Question # 40 - Which	of	the	following	areas	is	NOT	part	of	the	CCM	framework	and represented	as	a	domain?
+### [important] Question # 40 - Which	of	the	following	areas	is	NOT	part	of	the	CCM	framework	and represented	as	a	domain?
 A.	Mobile	security
 B.	Human	resources
 C.	Governance
 D.	Financial	audit
 Answer: D.

-The	Cloud	Control	Matrix	(CCM)	serves	as	a	framework	for	cloud security	and	covers	the	areas	that	are	pertinent	to	it.
-Although	the matrix	contains	main	domains	and	areas	that	are	directly	applicable	to data	security	and	cloud	data	systems,	financial	audit	is	not	included	as one	of	them.
+**[important] The	Cloud	Control	Matrix	(CCM)	serves	as	a	framework	for	cloud security	and	covers	the	areas	that	are	pertinent	to	it.**
+Although	the matrix	**contains	main	domains	and	areas	that	are	directly	applicable	to data	security	and	cloud	data	systems**, **financial	audit	is	not	included	as one	of	them.**

 A	is	incorrect	because	mobile	security	is	one	of	the	domains	listed	as part	of	the	CCM.
 B	is	incorrect	because	human	resources	is	listed	as	one	of	the	domains of	the	CCM,	as	it	pertains	directly	to	personnel	security	and	the prevention	of	malicious	insiders.
 C	is	incorrect	because	governance	of	IT	data	and	resources	is	a	core domain	of	the	CCM.

-### Question # 41 - The	final	phase	of	the	cloud	data	lifecycle	is	the	destroy	phase,	where	datais	ultimately	deleted	and	done	so	in	a	secure	manner	to	ensure	it	cannot	be recovered	or	reconstructed.
+### [tricky and important] Question # 41 - The	final	phase	of	the	cloud	data	lifecycle	is	the	destroy	phase,	where	datais	ultimately	deleted	and	done	so	in	a	secure	manner	to	ensure	it	cannot	be recovered	or	reconstructed.
 Which	cloud	service	category	poses	the	most challenges	to	data	destruction	or	the	cloud	customer?
 A.	Platform
 B.	Software
 C.	Infrastructure
 D.	Desktop
 Answer: B.

-With	Software	as	a	Service	(SaaS),	data	destruction	often	poses	the most	challenges	because	it	is	solely	the	responsibility	of	the	cloud provider,	but	also	because	most	platforms	tend	to	be	large implementations	with	many	customers	or	tenants	using	them.
-This makes	assurances	of	data	destruction	more	challenging	because	the methods	and	resources	available	can	be	limited.
+**With	Software	as	a	Service	(SaaS),	data	destruction	often	poses	the most	challenges	because	it	is	solely	the	responsibility	of	the	cloud provider,	but	also	because	most	platforms	tend	to	be	large implementations	with	many	customers	or	tenants	using	them**.
+**This makes	assurances	of	data	destruction	more	challenging	because	the methods	and	resources	available	can	be	limited**.

 A	is	incorrect	because	Platform	as	a	Service	(PaaS)	is	isolated	to	a specific	cloud	customer,	and	data	destruction	techniques	can	be	used without	interfering	with	others	or	causing	possible	conflicts.
 The destruction	of	the	virtual	machine	wholesale	also	allows	for	options that	are	not	available	with	SaaS.